Sora: OpenAI is the next big step in instant video generation - appdevelopmentpros

 Sora demonstrates how AI could transform the creative industries, filmmaking, and communication by understanding and translating text prompts into complex and changing scenes.

-But along with its benefits, there are also limitations and ethical issues that need attention.
+However, along with its benefits, there are also limitations and ethical issues that need attention.

 As the time for deploying Sora approaches, maintaining collaboration with stakeholders and improving it to have a positive impact while reducing risks is a must.